imanfakhar/jscroller/README.md

 1. Name: limit
 	Default value: 10
-	Description: The quantity of items to retrieve each time you 'scroll' or click in 'load more' button.
+	Description: The quantity of items to retrieve each time you 'scroll'/click in 'load more' button.

 2. Name: onSuccessCallback
 	Default value: function (row, container) { }